Blair Academy: Athletics

 Blair primarily competes in the Mid-Atlantic Prep League (which includes Blair Academy, Peddie School, Lawrenceville School, The Hill School, Hun School of Princeton and Mercersburg Academy).
 The school's traditional mascot is the "Buccaneer" (with the team called the Bucs) and the school colors are navy blue, white and grey.
 Blair's traditional arch-rival is The Peddie School of Hightstown, New Jersey.
 Since 1903, Blair and Peddie have competed in football, and the rivalry constitutes New Jersey's oldest continuous prep football competition.
 Each November, the two schools compete against one another in a fall sports competition, with the winner receiving the Kelley-Potter Cup.

 During the days leading up to Peddie Day, spirit abounds at Blair.
 The campus is bedecked with banners hanging from windows, often poking fun at Peddie's Falcon mascot (known to Blair as the Peddie Chickens).
 On Peddie Day held at Blair in November 2021, Blair claimed the Kelley-Potter Cup for the ninth time.

-Basketball

-Blair's basketball program has developed alums including NBA players Luol Deng, Charlie Villanueva and Royal Ivey.

 Football

 Former Blair football player Dion Lewis was drafted in the 5th round of the 2011 NFL draft by the Philadelphia Eagles.
 He has received numerous honors in 2010 such as, Sporting News Top 5 Heisman Trophy Candidate, Top 25 Overall Players (No. 6), All America Team (first team), All-Big East, as well as ESPN.com "Big East's 25 Best" No.1.
-Other notable alums from the Blair football program include Baltimore Raven players Odafe Oweh (1st round 2021) and David Ojabo (2nd round 2022).